stefanjudis/pwt-workshop/lessons/01-tooling/02-recording-tests.md

 Copy and paste into your new test file (`./tests/example.spec.js`).
 ## Record tests via the Playwright VS Code extension

-Most of the CLI functionality is also available via [the official VS Code extension](https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright).
+Most of Playwright's CLI functionality is also available via [the official VS Code extension](https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright).

 Suppose you're a VS Code user and you want to give it a spin, run and record your tests from within VS Code.